-Students can spend session 1 and session 4 study periods at home.
-Students who elect to utilise their session 1 study periods at the College in the Senior Centre are most welcome to do so and will be required to sign in via the Compass Kiosk.
-Similarly, students can stay at school and work in the Senior Centre for their session 4 study periods.
-Those students who choose to study at home for their session 4 study periods should sign out via the Compass Kiosk during the lunch break.
+Students can spend session 1 study periods at home.
+Students who elect to utilise their study sessions at the college in the Senior Centre are most welcome to do so and will be required to sign in via the Compass Kiosk.